A Mom's Guide to Infant Swim Lessons

 I was not the type to sign up for something that included song singing.

 Not that I have anything against songs or singing.
-But being a new mom, the increasing requests for nursery rhyme performances had caught me off guard.
+However, being a new mom, the increasing requests for nursery rhyme performances had caught me off guard.

-I had not yet embraced that part of motherhood the moment I stepped into the pool at the Arapahoe YMCA in Lafayette on a Sunday morning.
+I had not yet embraced that part of motherhood when I stepped into the pool at the Lafayette YMCA on a Sunday morning.
 My son was just 8 months old, and it was his first swim lesson.
-Toddlers and preschoolers splashed about, gleeful and super charged by the smell of summer.
-The more experienced parents, the ones juggling a team's worth of children, seemed unfazed by the day's events.
+Toddlers and preschoolers splashed about, gleeful and supercharged by the smell of summer.
+The more experienced parents, those juggling a team's worth of children, seemed bored by the day's events.

 I was nervous.
-Nervous for my son (What if he was the only baby?
-What if all the other kids were mini Michael Phelps?
-What if the instructor wasn't nice?).
+Nervous for my son (What if he cried the entire class?
+What if the other children were mini Michael Phelps?).
 Nervous for me (Could a parent be forced to repeat Swim Starters?).
-Nervous for the singing that was to come.
+Nervous for the singing that was surely to come.

 Looking back, it was all so silly.
-Our infant swim lessons — called Swim Starters at the YMCA of Boulder Valley — turned out to be a wonderful experience.
-Not only did I learn to love singing songs in the pool with my son, I also learned the value of a mommy and me* swim class.
+The Y’s infant swim lessons — called Swim Starters — turned out to be a wonderful experience.
+Not only did I learn to love singing songs in the pool with my son, I also learned the value of what some call “parent-tot” or “mommy and me” swim classes.

-The lessons we learned from infant swim lessons at the Y:
+The lessons I learned from infant swim lessons at the Y:

 This Isn't About Swimming